aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/column/_index.md

 ### isCollapsed() {#isCollapsed--}

-whether the column is collapsed
+<b>@deprecated.</b> Please use the 'isCollapsed' property instead. whether the column is collapsed

 ```javascript
 isCollapsed() : boolean;